Optimize Your CTA: Better Alternatives to ‘Learn More’

 This is the most common approach, as it provides the reader with clarity while also helping from an SEO perspective.

 For example, a digital marketing agency may display a list of services on its homepage.
-This can include things such as SEO, content marketing, social media marketing, and link building.
+These can include SEO, content marketing, social media marketing, and link building.

 Rather than use “Learn More” or “Learn More About XYZ,” consider the following: